slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 > [!NOTE]
 > ### Incremental 2018
 >
-> The paper Henry discouraged me from submitting didn't change by a single word by the time he believed it was ready to submit.
+> The paper Henry discouraged me from submitting didn't change by a single word from the 2018 version by the time he believed it was ready to be submitted to NeurIPS in 2019.
 >
 > I didn’t have the cognitive functioning to edit it beyond the submission from late 2018 that Henry rejected.
 >